Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Using GCP CLI

-01 Before you can set up and manage your Customer-Managed Key (CMK), you must create a key ring to store the CMK.
+01 Before you can create your own Customer-Managed Encryption Key (CMEK), you have to provision a key ring.
+A Cloud KMS key ring is a grouping of cryptographic keys made available for organizational purposes in a specific Google Cloud location.
 Run kms keyrings create command (Windows/macOS/Linux) to create a new Cloud KMS key ring in the specified location.
-If the CMK created later for this key ring will be used to encrypt/decrypt resources in a given region, select that region as the key ring location:
+If the keys deployed later within this key ring will be used to encrypt resources in a given region, select that region as the key ring location:

 gcloud kms keyrings create cc-cloud-gke-key-ring